ece-mohammad/FileGenerator/README.md

 # each file is defined by a mapping
 #   {id="id", ext="ext", name="name", body=["item1", "item2"]}
 #
-#       - id:   used to look up the file's template from the template sections
+#       - id:   ID of the file being generated, must be unique for each file
 #       - ext:  output file extension
-#       - name: output file name template, ${module_name} is replaced by the module name, all text surrounding ${module_name} is preserved
+#       - name: output file name template, ${module_name} is replaced by the module name, all text surrounding ${module_name} is preserved as is
 #       - path: path to directory where the generated file will be placed, relative paths will be expanded to absolute paths relative to root directory
-#       - body: list of `id`s of templates that will be added to the file's body
+#       - body: list of `ID`s of templates that will be added to the file's body
 #
 # there can be multiple source files
 # -----------------------------------------------------------------------------